ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.scenes/README.md

 ## Groups
 **Groups** are like virtual channels.
 You can create with the help of **groups** virtual device from several actuators and control them together, like one device.
-Let's modify our sample with bath's lights.
+Let's modify our sample with the bath's lights.

 ```
   scene.allLightInBath             "set on true"    "set on false"